Tips for Miriam Dudley Instruction Award

 JULY (After the Annual Conference)

-- The incoming Awards Committee Chair should ensure the ACRL Awards page (http://www.ala.org/ala/acrl/acrlawards/miriamdudley.htm) is updated with the new deadline and new chair's contact information.
+- The incoming Awards Committee Chair should ensure the ACRL Awards page is updated with the new deadline and new chair's contact information.
+Note: the award deadline is set by ACRL and should not be changed.

 - ACRL will send a packet of materials about general awards processes to the Dudley Award Subcommittee Chair.